CraigJAnderson/heliothine_reseq_paper/README.md

 Use the script hybridindex.py variants.txt genome_windows.txt

-The variants.txt file is in the format:
+The variants.txt file is in the following format:
+-bin is the window that the SNP falls in
+-chr is chromosome
+-bp is position of the SNP on the chromosome
+-snp_name is the name of the SNP, it can ber anything, just no repeats -sample is the sample specific genotype calls, where 1 is homo REF, 0.5 is a het and 0 is homo ALT.

 bin	chr	bp	snp_name	sample
 2_1	2	26991	2:26991[b37]C,T	1